-- a.
-Member associations shall ensure that industry and non-industry complaints are processed in the same manner, without regard to who has made the complaint. - b.
-Complaints will be processed at the national level through the procedures and structures established by the member associations pursuant to Section 1.a above.
-Each member association's national body shall take decisions and pronounce any sanctions on the basis of the national code in force in its country. - c.
-Where a complaint fails to establish a prima facie case for a violation of an Applicable Code, such complaint shall be dismissed with respect to that national code.
-Member associations may also provide that any complaint which pursues an entirely or predominantly commercial interest shall be dismissed. - d.
-Each member association should establish effective procedures for appeals against the initial decisions made by its national body.
-Such procedures and appeals should also take place at the national level. - e.
-National committees shall ensure that any final decision taken in an individual case shall be published in its entirety or, where only selected details are published, in a level of detail that is linked to the seriousness and/or persistence of the breach as follows: - in cases of a serious/repeated breach, the company name(s) should be published together with details of the case; - (ii) in cases of a minor breach, or where there is no breach, publication of the details of the case may exclude the company name(s). - f.
-Member Associations or national committees are encouraged to publish summaries in English of cases that have precedential value and are of international interest (keeping in mind that cases resulting in the finding of a breach as well as those where no breach is found to have occurred may each have such value and/or interest).
+(a) PRIMA shall ensure that industry and non-industry complaints are processed in the same manner, without regard to who has made the complaint.

+(b) Complaints will be processed by PRIMA through the procedures and structures established by it pursuant to Section 1(a) above.
+Each member association's national body shall take decisions and pronounce any sanctions on the basis of the national code in force as detailed above.

+(c) Where a complaint fails to establish a prima facie case for a violation of an Applicable Code, such complaint shall be dismissed with respect to the PRIMA code.
+Any complaint which pursues an entirely or predominantly commercial interest shall be dismissed.

+(d) A company found to be in breach of the code has a right to appeal to decisions taken by the board within a month of receiving notice of such decision.
+An independent appeals board will be set up to review the case, a meeting with the company set up within 1 month and a decision communicated with the company within another month.

+(e) PRIMA shall ensure that any final decision taken in an individual case shall be published in its entirety or, where only selected details are published, in a level of detail that is linked to the seriousness and/or persistence of the breach as follows:

+PRIMA Member associations must, within current applicable rules and legislation enforce the provisions of the PRIMA HCP Code.
+In the event that a breach is established pursuant to the procedures of its national code, each member association shall require from the offending company an immediate cessation of the offending activity and a signed undertaking by the company to prevent recurrence.

+The offending company should comply with the above within 1 month from date of first communication of compliance officer with the offending company.
+After the stipulated 1 month, non-compliance will oblige the company to pay PRIMA a penalty of \in 300 for the first offence and \in 500 for each repeated offence.
+Following three proven offences by the same company, the board of PRIMA will apply its jurisdiction in determining the future of the said company within the Association for a period of time as determined by the same Board.
+The offence will be made public during the annual general meeting.

+(i) in cases of a serious/repeated breach, the company name(s) should be published together with details of the case;

+(ii) in cases of a minor breach, or where there is no breach, publication of the details of the case may exclude the company name(s).

+PRIMA will publish summaries in English of cases that have precedential value and are of international interest (keeping in mind that cases resulting in the finding of a breach as well as those where no breach is found to have occurred may each have such value and/or interest).

+Section 5.
+Template for Processing of Complaints

+Date of Complaint:

+Details of Complaint:

+Workings of Sub-Commit tee:

+Decision Taken:

+Date of Closure of Case:

+Appeal Lodged: Yes No

+Date of Appeal:

+Workings of Sub-Commit tee:

+Decision Taken:

+Date of Closure of Case

+ANNEX B (guidelines)

-GUIDELINES FOR INTERNET WEBSITES AVAILABLE TO HEALTHCARE PROFESSIONALS, PATIENTS AND THE PUBLIC IN EUROPE
+GUIDELINES FOR INTERNET WEBSITES AVAILABLE TO HEALTHCARE PROFESSIONALS, PATIENTS AND THE PUBLIC IN THE EU